irGeeks/ctf/2016-SharifCTF7/Misc/Bsniff/README.md

 ##Solution

-This challenge is more steganography & sort of a covert challenge!
+This challenge is more steganography and task is to find the covert-channel.
-In this task we are given a .pcap file which is a captured file of a network traffic that is trying to send flag throught an hidden channel whithin url requests to blockchain.info website.
+For this task we are given a .pcap file which is a captured file of a network traffic that is trying to send flag through a hidden channel whithin url requests to blockchain.info website.

-Looking at .pcap file using wireshark, i noticed that there are strange requests to "blockchain.info/q/addressbalance/".
+Looking at .pcap file using wireshark, we noticed that there are strange requests to "blockchain.info/q/addressbalance/".
-Looks like some Base64 encoded like data had been transfered throught this requests.
+Looks like some Base64 encoded like data had been transfered through this requests.
 "Follow tcp stream" on each of these request streams will give us something like below:

 ```
 GET /q/addressbalance/1KBtNgrukDEDiWjrqirzqeiSTL77zLFrVL?confirmations=6 HTTP/1.1